geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Innumerous seeds, the spoils of distant lands,
 The Sylphids scatter'd from their airy hands,
 The fiery spirits gently warm the earth,
-And push each gay exotic into birth ;
+And push each gay exotic into birth;
 There, breathing fragrance, the Magnolias vied
-" In snow-white innocence and purple pride ;"
+" In snow-white innocence and purple pride;"
 While drest in roseate buds and leaves of green,
-The Kalmia rivals her delightful queen ;
+The Kalmia rivals her delightful queen;
 Proud of her form, in classic grace array 'd, 850

 Tall Agapantha rears her purple head,*